|

 As you follow the links you will learn about what it was like to be part of the war, to experience it as the men who helped me learn about my daddy, and my daddy himself experienced it - as soldiers who lived the war.

-You can leave any messages by Signing My Guestbook (Gastenboek) or emailing me (NEW ADDRESS), Maria Sutherland Any suggestions for new links, information about my Dad, the names of any of the people in the photographs, where they were taken or when, or anything else you might wish to tell me would be greatly valued and very much appreciated.
-To see what others have written, many from veterans or children of veterans View My Guestbook.
+You can leave any messages by emailing me (NEW ADDRESS), Maria van Duinhoven Any suggestions for new links, information about my Dad, the names of any of the people in the photographs, where they were taken or when, or anything else you might wish to tell me would be greatly valued and very much appreciated.

 Dear Maria,